-When I was sure that writing was a vocation, I began studying my potential audience.
+When I was sure that writing was a vocation, I studied my potential audience.
 The primary issue was finding a niche market that had little competition.
 Sure, I can write feel-good stories, full of sexual situations and adult language.
 The trouble is that there are literally millions of books in that category with tens of thousands of authors writing in that field.
 I estimated my odds of breaking into the top ten of that list as nil to none.
 Not at least without an agent promoting me.

 Testing my Hypothesis

-That’s about the time I thought of a home invasion story and decided to apply my theory to the marketplace.
+That’s about the time I thought of a home invasion story and applied my theory to the marketplace.
 To test out my hypothesis, I wrote and published ‘Her Client’ and sat back to watch what happened.
 Much to my surprise, it was an instant hit.
 It was cheap to buy and an easy read, filled with more graphic violence and sex, rivaling many graphic novels.
 I decided I was onto something and wrote two more follow-up stories following the main character throughout her transformation from victim to vigilante.

 Now I had a trilogy which I could use as a launching board to free or low-cost options into my world.
 Continuing on, the writing bug strong within me, I wrote another book ‘The Breakup’ in the same tenor as ‘Her Client.’
-Granted, it is more of a novella rather than a full novel and not all that successful, but it contained the same kind of graphic violence as my previous stories.
+Granted, it is more of a novella rather than a full novel and not all that successful, but it contains the same graphic violence as my previous stories.
 The reader will get the sense of what Ginny feels as she discovers just that her boyfriend means by dancing.

 As I grow as a writer, my stories and characters are more complicated.
 Sure, if you love my stories, you’ll love the sex and violence.
 You’ll also read touching emotions such as caring and love.
-I’m instilling a number of new conflicts in the characters.
+I’m instilling several new conflicts in the characters.
 Some are subtle, and others may be more in your face.
 Conflict makes for a good story, because without it, why read the book?

 If you are interested in a feel-good romantic suspense thrillers, don’t read my stories.

-But if you enjoy complex stories and characters you love, or love to hate, then, by all means, read my stories.
+But if you enjoy complex stories and characters you love, or love to hate, then by all means, read my stories.
 They are available on Amazon and at your favorite eBook retailer.